(The TMI Version)

 In seventh grade, my kindred spirit pal Steve and I created all the posters for our church dance canteens, featuring swirling geometric psychedelic designs.
 Over the heady scent of Magic Markers, we pondered such questions as: Why do objects appear smaller when they are more distant from one’s eyes?
 Do you and I see the same color even though we may both call it hot pink?
 What’s outside the universe?
 (The most hackneyed of the big questions, and yet – perpetually compelling.)

 I loved writing from an early age.
 In 5th grade I co-authored a novel with my partner in mischief, Martha: The Red Hot Mud Monsters.
-Alas, the manuscript was tragically lost in a mom cleaning frenzy.
+Alas, the manuscript was tragically lost in one of my mom’s infamous cleaning frenzies.
 As a teenager, I bonded with my guitar and discovered songwriting.
 In my first bout of college in the late 70’s, I majored in English, immersing myself in the works of literary geniuses across the ages, aspiring to develop my own creative writing.
 I finally conceded to the less ideal reality that I would have a much better — ahem, ANY — chance of paying my bills doing technical writing.
 Through the 80’s, I worked for software developers, dutifully churning out dry-as-dust instruction manuals.
 I did make an attempt to convince production-obsessed supervisors that even just a sprinkling of graphic elements would liven up those deadening seas of text – to no avail.

 One cloudy day in 1989, back when the Web was just a twinkle in Tim Berners-Lee‘s eye, on my early morning train ride to work in Center City Philadelphia, I was reading documentation describing the Hypercard, which had come with my brand new Apple Macintosh.
 I came across an extremely intriguing term: the hyperlink.
 In a lightning bolt, I envisioned documentation freed from the drudgery of numbered hard copy pages, indexes and tables of contents.
 Such a manual would be viewable on a computer, and hyperlinked words or phrases would take the reader to supplementary information elsewhere in the manual (and beyond? ? ?).
 When I got to work, I raced in to my boss’ office to share this blazing epiphany.
 She mulled for a moment, then said, “Neat idea, Susan, but a little far-fetched for our needs.”